 Columbus Day: History and Flags

-All Star Flags takes a look at the history behind Columbus Day, the present day controversy surrounding the holiday and the Columbus Day flags associated with Christopher Columbus and his famous expeditions.
+All Star Flags takes a look at the history of Columbus Day, the present-day controversy surrounding the holiday and the Columbus Day flags associated with Christopher Columbus and his famous expeditions.

 Columbus Day: The Holiday

 Columbus Day celebrates the anniversary of Christopher Columbus' arrival in the Americas on October 12, 1492.
 His fleet of three ships, the Niña, Pinta, and Santa Maria (the validity of these famous ship's names are widely disputed among historians) completed their two month voyage trying to chart a western sea route to China and India when they landed in the Bahamas.
 They later spotted Cuba (which they thought was mainland China) and finally Hispaniola (which they believed to be Japan).
 It was in Hispaniola where he established the first small colony in the new western land.
 Columbus, while widely celebrated as the founder of America, never actually reached North America in his exploration and mostly spent his time in Caribbean Islands, and the Central and South America coasts.